 Non-profit institutions are delivered most services directly from NCKCN at no charge.

 Yes, in a number of ways.
 NCKCN's toll-free technical support is accessible through contact with NCKCN itself either by telephone or through the WAN.
-Sometimes, depending on user equipment and local telephone service, techincal problems arise that must be thorught through with service delivery.
+Sometimes, depending on user equipment and local telephone service, technical problems arise that must be thought through with service delivery.

-NCKCN also offers online support pages, of which answers most general questions for online users.
+NCKCN also offers online support guides, of which, answers most general questions for online users.

 The responsibility of NCKCN is to see that the user's system, if it meets the minimum requirements, is configured to the point that a connection can be established between the user's computer and the WAN.